jlperona-teaching/ecs390-spring20/notes/tips-for-zoom.md

 When you click on the "Breakout Rooms" button, tell Zoom to make a bunch of breakout rooms, depending on how many students you want per breakout room.
 Make sure to assign students automatically when doing so.
 Students will be grouped randomly if you pick "automatically," which requires the least amount of work on your part.

+Once you're done allowing students to work together, there will be a button to close the breakout rooms and move everyone back into the main room.
+Use this feature once the amount of time you've allotted students to work together is up.

 ### Answering Student Questions During Discussion